slbailey/Retrovue/docs/runtime/channel_manager.md

 - ChannelManager may replace the active Producer with a different Producer type (e.g. swap from NormalProducer to EmergencyProducer)
 - ChannelManager is not allowed to reach into a Producer's internals (e.g. cannot manage an ffmpeg subprocess directly).
 It can only use the Producer interface defined in retrovue.runtime.producer.base

+### Renderer

+- ChannelManager manages the Renderer lifecycle (start, stop, switch) for its channel
+- ChannelManager hands Producer input URLs to the Renderer for FFmpeg execution
+- ChannelManager does not directly control FFmpeg; it uses the Renderer interface
+- Renderer handles all FFmpeg process management, encoding, and stream delivery
+- See [Runtime: Renderer](Renderer.md) for detailed documentation

 ### MasterClock

 - ChannelManager must use MasterClock to determine "now" and offset into the current asset